 - You find yourself constantly looking at their social media profile, or checking your phone for texts.

-- You’re verging on “stalking” level, obsessing over what they’re doing, who they’re with, who they’re interacting with or if there’s anyone else on the scene.
+- It’s starting to become incredibly unhealthy, obsessing over what they’re doing, who they’re with, who they’re interacting with or if there’s anyone else on the scene.

 - You drunk text or call them.
 Or vice versa, perhaps they do the same to you.